EinsCMS/eins-modal/README.md

 ## Full Documentation: [https://www.einscms.com/modal](https://www.einscms.com/modal)

-EinsModal is the best solution if you want to interact with your user.
+EinsModal is the best solution to interact with your users.

-It works on ever browser and device!
+It works on every browser and device!
 (Internet Explorer >= 9)

 "Eins" is german and means "one".